dunckr/visual-regressions-talk/slides/next.md

 * ImageMagick (http://imagemagick.org)

 note:
-    Problem

-    Small changes to UI will be difficult to detect

-    Solution

-    Image Processing to highlight the diffs in images
+    problem is small changes in the UI will be difficult to distinguish when we are looking at the image diffs something like a colon can will break the screenshots and we dont want to strain our eyes

+    solution is to use image processing to visually highlight the differences between images making it more obvious and faster to check

+    future
+    different screen resolutions set in browser for testing responsive design

+    ultimately these can be run as part of our CI notified of any broken screenshots just as you would any other breaking test emails/growls etc